AlibabaCloudDocs/mongodb/intl.en-US/User Guide/Instance management/Changing Instance Configuration/Change the configuration of a standalone or replica set instance.md

 4. Change the configuration of the instance.

-    If the billing method of the instance is pay-as-you-go, perform the following steps:
+    If the billing method of the instance is pay-as-you-go, perform the following operations:

     1. Find the instance and click its ID.

     2. In the **Basic Information** section, click **Change Configuration**.

-    If the billing method of the instance is subscription, perform the following steps:
+    If the billing method of the instance is subscription, perform the following operations:

     1. Find the instance and click its ID.

     2. In the **Basic Information** section, click **Upgrade** or **Downgrade**.

-5. On the Change Configuration page, specify **Replication Factor**, **Specifications**, **Storage**, and **Migration Time** of the instance.
+5. On the Configuration Upgrade page, specify **Replication Factor**, **Plan**, **Storage Space**, and **Switching Time** of the instance.

     For more information about instance specifications, see [Instance types](/intl.en-US/Product Introduction/Instance types.md).

     **Note:**

-    -   For more information about the limits on parameters, see [Precautions](#section_lqr_nhm_8sg).
+    -   For more information about the limits on the parameters, see [Precautions](#section_lqr_nhm_8sg).
-    -   For more information about the selection and impacts of **Migration Time**, see [Select switching time](#section_usx_gsk_d99).
+    -   For more information about the selection and impacts of **Switching Time**, see [Select the switching time](#section_usx_gsk_d99).
-6. Select Terms of Service and make the payment as prompted.
+6. Read and select ApsaraDB for MongoDB Agreement of Service and complete the payment.

-When the instance status changes to **Running**, the configuration has been changed.
+When the instance status changes to **Running**, the configuration is changed.